Angélica Rivera: House scandal

 On 9 November 2014, Aristegui Noticias published an article which revealed that a $7 million house in Lomas de Chapultepec owned by Rivera was registered under the name of a company affiliated with a business group that had received government contracts.
 The revelation about the potential conflict of interest in the acquisition of the house aggravated discontent during the Peña Nieto administration.
 Days later, Rivera released a video where she detailed her income as a former soap opera actress, stating that she was selling the house and that the property was not under her name because she had not made the full payment yet.
 The apology was poorly received and became widely criticized across social media.
-After the incident, Rivera diminished her public profile.
+After the incident, Rivera reduced her public media exposure.

 Personal life

-On 11 December 1994, Rivera was married to producer José Alberto Castro, brother of Verónica Castro, with whom she has three daughters: Angélica Sofía (born 1996), Fernanda (born 1999) and Regina (born 2005).
-The couple divorced in 2008 and the marriage was annulled by the Catholic Church.
+On 2 December 2004, Rivera was married to producer José Alberto Castro, brother of Verónica Castro, with whom she had three daughters, including Angélica Sofía.
+The couple divorced in 2008, and their marriage was annulled by the Catholic Church.